nullxx/active-windows/README.md

 Node C++ N-API module to get information on the currently selected window and the user idle time on Linux, MacOS and Windows.

-> Currently only supports Windows and Linux / Xorg.
+> Currently only supports Windows, Linux / Xorg and MacOS

 Work in progress.
 Not on every platform all information are supported.